CONGRATULATIONS TO OUR 353rd GRADUATING CLASS!

 - Dark Shoes and socks

-- No boutonnieres or jewelry on the robe
+- No boutonnieres or jewelry on robe

+Graduates are not to display inappropriate or exaggerated behavior.
 Commencement is both a joyful occasion and a solemn event.
-Please advise your family and friends to express their excitement in ways that will not prevent others from hearing the speaker, and enjoying the ceremony.
-Graduates are not to display inappropriate or exaggerated behavior as participants in the ceremony.
+Graduates are requested to advise their family and friends to express their excitement in ways that will not prevent others from hearing the speaker and enjoying the ceremony.

-All cellular phones should be turned to silent mode to ensure that all guests can hear and enjoy the commencement ceremony.
+All cellular phones should be turned to silent mode to ensure that all guests can hear and enjoy the Commencement Ceremony.
 Graduates are asked not to use their cell phone once they have marched into the arena.